How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Feed-in Tariffs (FITs)

-Some utilities offer feed-in tariffs, which are fixed-rate, long-term contracts to buy the electricity your solar system produces.
+According to the International Renewable Energy Agency (IRENA), some utilities offer feed-in tariffs, which are fixed-rate, long-term contracts to buy the electricity your solar system produces.
 Unlike net metering, which only credits you for excess production, FITs typically pay for all the energy your system generates, even what you use yourself.

 Value of Solar (VOS) Tariffs

 A newer approach in some areas, VOS tariffs set the rate for solar energy based on calculating the actual value solar provides to the grid, including environmental benefits and reduced strain on transmission infrastructure.
+According to Clean Energy Reviews, VOS rates can range from $0.09 to $0.14 per kWh depending on location.

 Time-of-Use (TOU) Rates